MrCamel999/p3r.sociallink.scottwozniak/README.md

 # p3r.sociallink.scottwozniak
 Rewrite of the Fortune social link in Persona 3 Reload.
-Replaces only text and bustups.
-Model replacement in separate mod.
+Replaces text, bustups, and model.
+Audio replacement not included.